hierarchy-orbit/DAO-server/README.md

 9. Change Status of a Milestone by Admin.
 10. Change Status of a Milestone by User.

+## User
+The User folder in "/src" has all the files regarding the users.
+The **user.controller.ts** deals with all the routes of the users.
+The **user.model.ts** has the schema/design of our users.
+The **user.module.ts** connects us to our database which is Mongodb.
+The **user.service.ts** is where we have all our functions to add or access a user.

+## Functions
+1. View all our users.
+2. Add a new user.
+3. Get a user by providing his numio_address.
+4. Get a user by providing his email.
+5. Get all proposals on which the specified user has voted.
+6. Get all proposals on which the specified user has staked.

 ## Updates
 1. DATABASE_URL